 - 3 travel towels: for the practical side we recommend the super compact and cheap travel towels offered by many travel brands and for a more stylish option the Tesalate sand-free beautiful beach towel.

 - 2 toiletry kits including all the basics: toothbrush, toothpaste, soap, shampoo bar, etc.

 - Contact lenses (essential for snorkeling or diving unless you have a prescription mask)

 - 1 electrical wireless hair remover/epilator from the brand Silk Epil

-- 1 menstrual cup, the Ziggy Cupp from Intimina.
-Another gesture for the environment and to reduce waste as well as a choice of comfort and serenity.
+- 1 menstrual cup, the Ziggy Cupp from Intimina and 3 period underwear.
+Amazing products for travellers with a womb, we wrote an article about it.
+It is also another gesture for the environment and to reduce waste as well as a choice of comfort and serenity.